Close Menu

 Wasaga Beach Provincial Park – Ontario Parks photo

-Tim Gray, Executive Director of Environmental Defense, cautions that this sale could harm delicate ecosystems and endangered species.
+Tim Gray, Executive Director of Environmental Defense, cautions that this sale could threaten delicate ecosystems and endangered species.
 “These have rare vegetation communities, dune complexes, and the critically endangered piping plover,” Gray said.
 “The dunes also help protect the town from big storms in the fall.”

 Click here to listen to Barrie 360’s interview with Tim Gray